Tatiana Totmianina: Personal life

 Totmianina was born on 2 November 1981 in Perm.
 Her father was emotionally distant and abandoned the family when she was seven.
 He lived nearby but offered no assistance to them; his daughter and her mother lived with his mother, who had schizophrenia and often became violent.
 Totmianina said that she and her mother became nearly inseparable, "like Siamese twins".

 Once Totmianina was more comfortable financially, she bought her mother a car and her own apartment in Saint Petersburg.
 Shortly after Totmianina's engagement to Alexei Yagudin, her mother was seriously injured in a January 2009 car accident.
 She eventually died in hospital.
 Yagudin supported Totmianina as she overcame grief and depression associated with the loss of her mother.

 On 20 November 2009, Totmianina gave birth to the couple's first child, a daughter named Elizaveta ("Liza").
 On 20 May 2015, they announced that Totmianina was pregnant with the couple's second child.
 On 2 October 2015, the couple's second daughter, Michèle, was born.
+They married in 2016.
 The couple have a Yorkshire Terrier named Varia.